 Before 2011, the basis for determining the level of unemployment compensation was a twelve months' average gross wage of the unemployed person prior to unemployment.
 The benefit level amounted to 70% of the basis in the first three months and 60% thereafter.
 The minimum benefit level was equal to the 45.56% of gross minimum wage while the maximum level was three times the minimum.
-Since January 2011, the benefit level amounts to 80% of the basis in the first three months and 60% thereafter.
-The minimum benefit level is equal to the 350 EUR while the maximum level is three times the minimum.
-Since June 2012, Public Finance Balance Act has introduced two changes: benefit level amounts to 50% of the basis after the one year of receiving the benefit and the maximum benefit level is set to 892.50 EUR.
+In January 2011 legislation changed and the benefit level amounted to 80% of the basis in the first three months and 60% thereafter.
+The minimum benefit level was equal to the 350 EUR while the maximum level was three times the minimum.
+Since June 2012, Public Finance Balance Act has introduced three changes: (a) the basis for determining the level of unemployment compensation is a eight months' average gross wage of the unemployed person prior to unemployment, (b) benefit level amounts to 50% of the basis after the one year of receiving the benefit and (c) the maximum benefit level is set to 892.50 EUR.
+Since March 2013, the basis for determining the basis for the level of unemployment compensation for persons younger than 30 years (who were employed between 6 and 9 months in the last 24 months period prior to the termination of employment) is a five months' average gross wage of the unemployed person prior to unemployment.

 The beneficiaries pay employee part of health-, pension- and disability insurance, while the employer part is paid by Employment service of Slovenia.
-Those unemployed, who are older than 55 and are lacking up to three years until retirement, have their pension and disability insurance contributions paid by the employment service until they retire.
+Up to 2010, those unemployed, who were lacking up to three years until retirement, have had their pension and disability insurance contributions paid by the employment service until they retire.
+New legislation in 2011 shortened the period from three to one year before the retirement conditions are met, but amendment to the Labour market regulation act in 2003 prolonged the period to two years.
+So, currently beneficiaries are unemployed, who are lacking up to two years until retirement.
 Paid social security contributions are part of the gross income, but they are not taxed with personal income tax.